GurudasKarale/ML/xor_neural_network/README.md

 __labels__=[0,1,1,0]

-Now that, we have calculated the linear combinations of input variables and added bias to it , it is the time to pass it through activation function to introduce the __non linearity__.
+Now that we have calculated the linear combinations of input variables and added bias to it , it is time to pass it through activation function to introduce the __non linearity__.
 Here we are using __sigmoid__ as the activation function.

 ![Image of feed](https://github.com/MohitK22/xor_neural_network/blob/master/img/sigmoid.JPG)